Q: Is archery safe?

 Q: Are you insured?

-A: Yes, Targeting Archery has taken out insurance specifically designed to cover the sport of archery in the formats that I am offering here.
+A: Yes, Targeting Archery has taken out insurance specifically designed to cover the sport of archery in all the various formats that we offer.

 Q: Can anyone take part?

 A: Almost anyone can take part in archery.
-However, children must be at least 8 years old (sorry no exceptions).
+However, children should be at least 10 years old, or possibly as young as 8 years old after first seeing them in person to check that they meet all the requirements to be suitable to start archery (sorry no younger exceptions).
 Many disabilities can also be catered for (including wheelchair users).
 However you should notify me in advance so I can ensure the disabled archer is suitable for my offerings here, and also so I can arrange for any specific equipment that might be needed for the session.

 Q: Can I leave my child with you and collect at the end?